nds842/sql-first-mapper/README.md

 # SqlFirstMapper: the inverse approach - make SQL write your Java code!

-Suppose you have to implement custom repository method using JdbcTemplate that will execute dynamic SQL, where the date parameter should be applied only if date is not null:
+Suppose you have to implement custom repository method using JdbcTemplate that will execute dynamic SQL, where the date parameter should be applied only if it is not null:

 ```dbn-sql
 SELECT